SchoolOfCode/w9_frontend-project-neemo-ryan-harry-mino/README.md

 ### Technical
-The technical section was split into two parts one being the front-end and one being the back-end each sections contains links to relevant resources.
+The technical section was split into two parts one being the front-end and one being the back-end, each sections contains links to relevant resources.

 ### Well-being
-The well-being section was designed with the idea that students could navigate to relevant resources depending upon their mental well-being needs.
+The well-being section was designed with the idea that students could navigate to relevant resources, depending upon their mental well-being needs.

 ### Footer
 Throughout the app the footer will provide a random inspirational quote.